 To secure their place in the program, admitted degree-seeking applicants pay a non-refundable $500 deposit that is applied as a credit on their first bill.

-Note: Some courses may require fees for lab use, materials, etc.
+Note: Some courses may require fees for laboratory use, materials, etc.

 Additional Course Tuition

-Students who elect additional courses beyond those required for their program will pay tuition on a per-credit basis.
+Students who elect additional courses beyond those required for their program (e.g., for an additional licensure or area of concentration) will pay tuition for additional courses on a per-credit basis.

 Student Government Association (SGA) Fee

 The Student Government Association (SGA) fee is required of all graduate students in campus-based programs, which includes students enrolled in the fall in the M.A.T. program.
 The SGA establishes the fee and determines the distribution of the funds.
 This fee supports campus-based events and organizations and the Five College buses.
 For 2018-2019 the SGA fee is $109.